 In short I wanted to look at what kind of performance we are leaving on the table by not taking advantage of 1) The newest compiler versions & 2) The most aggressive compiler optimizations.
-This is especially perniant to those of us deploying applications on PaaS infrastructure where we often have zero control over such things.
+This is especially pertinent to those of us deploying applications on PaaS infrastructure where we often have zero control over such things.
 Does the cost-benefit analysis still work out the same when you take into account a 10/20/30% performance hit?

-All tests were run on AWS from an m3.medium EC2 instance and the AMI used was a modified copy of one of my Gentoo Linux AMIs.
+All tests were run on AWS from an m3.medium EC2 instance and the AMI used was a modified copy of one of my weekly generated Gentoo Linux AMIs.
 The version of Ruby was 2.1 while the tests themselves are from Antonio Cangiano’s Ruby Benchmark Suite.
 The tooling used to run them is available on my GitHub if you want to try this out for yourself.

 The full test suite was run for each of the following compiler variants, O3 was not used with Clang since it only adds a single additional flag:

-Each variant was then given a number of points per test based on it's ranking, 0 points to the variant which performed the best, 1 to the second best, and so on until 11 points were given to the variant which performed the worst.
+Each variant was then given a number of points per test based on its ranking, 0 points to the variant which performed the best, 1 to the second best, and so on until 11 points were given to the variant which performed the worst.

 These scores were then added up per variant and plotted onto a bar graph to try and visualize performance per variant.

-Your choice of compiler does have a non-negligible affect on the performance of your runtime environment.
+- Your choice of compiler does have a non-negligible affect on the performance of your runtime environment.

-Modern versions of GCC (4.7 & 4.8) and Clang (3.2 & 3.3) have very similar performance.
+- Modern versions of GCC (4.7 & 4.8) and Clang (3.2 & 3.3) have very similar performance.

-Clang 3.4 seems to suffer from some performance regressions in this context.
+- Clang 3.4 seems to suffer from some performance regressions in this context.

-The latest version of GCC (4.9) is ahead by a clear margin.
+- The latest version of GCC (4.9) is ahead by a clear margin.

-All O3 variants expect GCC 4.8 performed worse than their O2 counterparts.
+- All O3 variants expect GCC 4.8 performed worse than their O2 counterparts.
 This is not that unusual and very often using O3 will degrade performance or even break an application all together.
 However the default Makefile shipped with Ruby 1.9.3 and above uses O3, which appears to hurt performance.